warisali2/warisali.ml/content/posts/dev-career-paths.md

 There are a few reasons for this.
 First there's a huge demand for software engineers out there.
 Second companies mostly care about your skills and what you're capable of doing rather than what degrees you have.
-As long as you're technically qualified with decent liberal arts skills, you should be able to get your job.
+As long as you're technically qualified with decent soft skills, you should be able to get your job.
 Finally unlike like other professions, there are so many online resources and communities that can support your pursuit of software engineering career.

 All you have to do is making the efforts, which could be the biggest challenge.